kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

    to.dfs(lapply(1:5, function(i) keyval(NULL,data.frame(x=rnorm(10), y = rnorm(10))))),
    map = function(k,v) keyval(NULL,rlm(y~x, v))))
 ```
 Please remember this takes care of loading, not installing.
 You still have to install each package you need on each node.
 Ideally, you should have the same R environment (version and packages) on each node.
+Also this means that if there are loaded libraries that you don't want R to also load on the nodes, you should detach them before calling `mapreduce`.

 ###Data.frame conversions